 Q. Can you bring trekking/hiking poles as carry on luggage on the plane?

 A: My recent travel experience is that airlines are cracking down on allowing poles as carry on luggage.
 Check with your airline, but don’t be surprised if they refuse to let them on with you, unless they are for medical reasons (and you may need to show some sort of doctor’s note to prove this).
-You can find inexpensive poles at sport stores in Chamonix, so if your choice is paying for an expensive checked bag or buying poles upon arrival, you might actually save cash doing the latter.
+You can find inexpensive poles at sport stores in Chamonix, such as at Decathlon, so if your choice is paying for an expensive checked bag or buying poles upon arrival, you might actually save cash doing the latter.